-The "official" program is finished, but not the exploration: off to the Frigos, a legendary artists' studios at the feet of the BNF.
+the BNF.
 We roam the corridors in search of graffiti, and we end up meeting Jean-Paul Réti, sculptor and founding president of the association "Les Frigos APLD 91".
 After a quick scolding, since "everything is written at the entrance," he gives us a long talk about the history of the place (a former warehouse cold storage of the SNCF) and its challenges (rising rents).
-Another fauxpas from us: mentioning street art, which invades the Frigo walls without taking into account the safety instructions, and which
+Another faux-pas from us:

-"is recuperated by the galleries", "without political message".
+mentioning street art, which invades the Frigo walls without taking into account the safety instructions, and which "is recuperated by the galleries", "without political message".